On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Spectral Radii, Essential Spectral Radii, Capacity and Operator Norms

 Hence we see that

 We then set $\tilde{\Gamma}_{n_2,n_1}(\{a_{i,j}\})=\min\{\max\{\Gamma_{n_2,n_1}(A)-1/2,0\},1\}$.
 It is clear that this defines a generalised algorithm mapping into $[0,1]$.
 In particular, given $N$ we can evaluate $\{A_{k,l}:k,l\leq N\}$ using only finitely many evaluations of $\{a_{i,j}\}$, where we can use a bijection between canonical bases of $l^2(\mathbb{N})$ and $\bigoplus_{j=1}^{\infty}X_j$ to view $A$ as acting on $l^2(\mathbb{N})$.
-But then $\tilde\Gamma_{n_2,n_1}$ provides a height two tower for $\{\tilde\Xi_1,\tilde\Omega\}$, a contradiction. \end{proof}
+But then $\{\tilde\Gamma_{n_2,n_1}\}$ provides a height two tower for $\{\tilde\Xi_1,\tilde\Omega\}$, a contradiction. \end{proof}

-\begin{remark} The algorithm in step 1 of the above proof will work for all operators whose operator norm is equal to the spectral radius.
-If instead, the operator is spectraloid, meaning the spectral radius is equal to the numerical radius
+\begin{remark} The algorithm in step 1 of the above proof works for any operator whose operator norm is equal to the spectral radius.
+If, instead, the operator is spectraloid, meaning the spectral radius is equal to the numerical radius

 then a similar argument will hold by estimating $w(P_nAP_n)$.
-To do this, we need a way of computing $w(A)$ to a given accuracy using finitely many arithmetic operations and comparisons on its matrix values.
-This is given by Lemma \ref{num_ran_fs} below. \end{remark}
+To do this, we need a way of computing $w(A)$ to a given accuracy using finitely many arithmetic operations and comparisons (e.g., Lemma \ref{num_ran_fs} below). $\boxtimes$ \end{remark}

 \begin{proof}[Proof of Theorem \ref{spec_rad_thm} for $\Lambda_2$] Here we prove the changes for $\Xi_r$ when we consider the evaluation set $\Lambda_2$.
 It is clear that the classifications in $\Sigma_1^A$ do not change.
-It is also easy to use the algorithm in Theorem \ref{BASIC} (now using $\Lambda_2$ to collapse the first limit and approximate $\gamma_n$ - see Appendix \ref{basic_spec}) to prove $\{\Xi_r,\Omega_g,\Lambda_2\}\in\Sigma_1^A$.
+It is also easy to use the algorithm in Theorem \ref{BASIC} (now using $\Lambda_2$ to collapse the first limit and approximate $\gamma_n$ - see Appendix \ref{basic_spec22}) to prove $\{\Xi_r,\Omega_g,\Lambda_2\}\in\Sigma_1^A$.
 Similarly we can use the algorithm for the spectrum of operators in $\Omega_f$ for $\Omega_{\mathrm{B}}$ using $\Lambda_2$ to collapse the first limit and hence $\{\Xi_r,\Omega_{\mathrm{B}},\Lambda_2\}\in\Pi_2^A$.
 Since $\Omega_f\subset \Omega_{\mathrm{B}}$, it follows that we only need to prove $\{\Xi_r,\Omega_f,\Lambda_2\}\not\in\Delta_2^G$.
 This can be proven using exactly the same example and a similar argument to step 3 of the proof of Theorem \ref{spec_rad_thm} (hence omitted). \end{proof}

 \begin{proof}[Proof of Theorem \ref{spec_rad_thm2}] We begin by proving the results for $\Lambda_1$.
 For the lower bounds, it is enough to show that $\{\Xi_{er},\Omega_\mathrm{D},\Lambda_1\}\not\in\Delta_2^G$ and $\{\Xi_{er},\Omega_{\mathrm{B}},\Lambda_1\}\not\in\Delta_3^G$.
 For the upper bounds, we must show that $\{\Xi_{er},\Omega_f,\Lambda_1\}\in\Pi_2^A$, $\{\Xi_{er},\Omega_{\mathrm{B}},\Lambda_1\}\in\Pi_3^A$ and $\{\Xi_{er},\Omega_\mathrm{N},\Lambda_1\}\in\Pi_2^A$.
 The lower bounds for $\Lambda_2$ follow from $\{\Xi_{er},\Omega_\mathrm{D},\Lambda_1\}\not\in\Delta_2^G$ and for the upper bounds it is enough to prove $\{\Xi_{er},\Omega_{\mathrm{B}},\Lambda_2\}\in\Pi_2^A$.